mesosphere/dcos-docs-site/1.11/networking/load-balancing-vips/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

-DC/OS provides an east-west load balancer (minuteman) that enables multi-tier microservices architectures.
+DC/OS provides an east-west load balancer (`dcos-l4lb`) that enables multi-tier microservices architectures.
 It acts as a TCP layer 4 load balancer and leverages load-balancing features within the Linux kernel to achieve near line-rate throughputs and latency.
 The features include:

 - Distributed load balancing of applications.
 - Facilitates east-west communication within the cluster.